SaNuelson/Cubetorial/README.md

 ---

-### Tutorial-Driven Design
+### Guide-Driven Design

-Tutorials are independent of puzzle implementations.
+Guides are independent of puzzle implementations.

-A tutorial interacts with the application through a set of actions, such as:
+A guide interacts with the application through a set of actions, such as:

 * Move
 * Highlight